su1s/e2m3u2bouquet/README.md

 * Set services to stream type '1' in epg config so that the epg can be imported if serviceapp is overriding stream type '4097' to exteplayer3
 * Minor fixes & tidy
+* Option for custom stream type for TV and VOD
+* Allow https & rtmp services

 Visit https://www.suls.co.uk/enigma2-iptv-bouquets-with-epg/ for further information on the script